mi2-warsaw/dbexplorer/README.md

 ## Description

 ### Info
-The program was created for *Team project - development of data analysis system* course run by [Prof. P. Biecek](https://github.com/pbiecek).
+The program was created for *Team project - development of data analysis system* course run by [@pbiecek](https://github.com/pbiecek).

 ### Program description